su8code/springBootThymeleaf_CRUD/README.md

 ```
 #### Upload a Video

-the controller to upload a video has also the following endpoint it expects multipart file from the form that includes the video file. upon clicking the submit button the controller will process the file and store it inside the `video` folder of the user's directory.
+the controller to upload a video has also the following endpoint ,  it expects multipart file from the video upload form. upon clicking the submit button the controller will process the file and store it inside the `video` folder of the current user's directory.

+endpoint to upload a video
 http://localhost:8080/userProfile/uploadVideo

-### we have the following Spring Boot API endpoint's

 #### Endpoint to Download Profile Picture